shailja-thakur/CodeGen-Fine-Tuning/README.md

-# CodeGen fine tuning on a local server
+# CodeGen fine tuning with deepspeed on a local server

 ## This is a step by step process for fine-tuning CodeGen language models on specific programming languages uisng huggingface transformers and deepspeed